Blacktip shark: Phylogeny and evolution

-The closest relatives of the blacktip shark were originally thought to be the graceful shark (C. amblyrhynchoides) and the spinner shark (C. brevipinna), due to similarities in morphology and behavior.
-However, this interpretation has not been borne out by studies of mitochondrial and ribosomal DNA, which instead suggest affinity with the blacknose shark (C. acronotus).
+The closest relatives of the blacktip shark originally were thought to be the graceful shark (C. amblyrhynchoides) and spinner shark (C. brevipinna), due to similarities in morphology and behavior.
+This interpretation, though, has not been borne out by studies of mitochondrial and ribosomal DNA, which instead suggest affinity with the blacknose shark (C. acronotus).
 More work is required to fully resolve the relationship between the blacktip shark and other Carcharhinus species.

 Analysis of mitochondrial DNA has also revealed two distinct lineages within this species, one occupying the western Atlantic and the other occupying the eastern Atlantic, Indian, and Pacific Oceans.
 This suggests that Indo-Pacific blacktip sharks are descended from those in the eastern Atlantic, while the western Atlantic sharks became isolated by the widening Atlantic Ocean on one side and the formation of the Isthmus of Panama on the other.
 Blacktip sharks from these two regions differ in morphology, coloration, and life history characteristics, and the eastern Atlantic lineage may merit species status.
-Fossil teeth belonging to this species have been found in Early Miocene (23-16 Ma) deposits in Delaware and Florida.
-They are also known from the Miocene of Odisha, India as well as Colombia, and the Pliocene of Italy.
+Fossil teeth belonging to this species have been found in Early Miocene (23-16 million-year-old) deposits in Delaware and Florida.
+They are also known from the Miocene of India (Odisha) and Colombia and the Pliocene of Italy.

 Description

 The blacktip shark has a robust, streamlined body with a long, pointed snout and relatively small eyes.
 The five pairs of gill slits are longer than those of similar requiem shark species.
 The jaws contain 15 tooth rows on either side, with two symphysial teeth (at the jaw midline) in the upper jaw and one symphysial tooth in the lower jaw.
 The teeth are broad-based with a high, narrow cusp and serrated edges.
-The first dorsal fin is tall and falcate (sickle-shaped) with a short free rear tip; no ridge runs between the first and second dorsal fins.
+The first dorsal fin is tall and falcate (sickle-shaped) with a short, free rear tip; no ridge runs between the first and second dorsal fins.
 The large pectoral fins are falcate and pointed.

 The coloration is gray to brown above and white below, with a conspicuous white stripe running along the sides.
 The pectoral fins, second dorsal fin, and the lower lobe of the caudal fin usually have black tips.
 The pelvic fins and rarely the anal fin may also be black-tipped.
 The first dorsal fin and the upper lobe of the caudal fin typically have black edges.
 Some larger individuals have unmarked or nearly unmarked fins.
 Blacktip sharks can temporarily lose almost all their colors during blooms, or "whitings", of coccolithophores.
-This species attains a maximum known length of 2.8 m, though 1.5 m is more typical, and a maximum known weight of 123 kg.
+This species attains a maximum known length of 2.8 m, though a length of 1.5 m is more typical, and a maximum known weight of 123 kg.

 The blacktip shark has black markings on most of its fins.